Macro Calculators are Just Estimates

 Sure, we can make the “basic physiological functions” category more complicated (e.g., Resting Metabolic Rate, Thermal Effect of Food, etc.), but there is no real utility to do so.
 Essentially there is a baseline level of food you need to support some pretty basic functions.
 While there are ways to estimate this, it is dependent on your age, sex, lean mass, and the wildcard: genetics.
-Meaning, we can get an estimate based on an average human data, but it won’t be 100% accurate to you.
+Meaning, we can get an estimate based on average human data, but it won’t be 100% accurate to you.

 Then there is the food you need to support daily activity.
 This can be highly variable between individuals (e.g., sedentary to multiple training hours per day) and even can be highly variable day to day (i.e., rest days to high volume days).
 The quantity of food needed to cover your activity can be estimated from calculators as well.
 But some of these calculators get pretty in the weeds of including all daily activities (from each household chore like washing dishes and to each element of a mixed-modal training session).
 The intensity at which you perform these efforts is also a factor just as much as the activity and duration.
-So there is going to be some inherent error in these calculators.
-Many sites resort to using more simple descriptors like “sedentary” or “very active” that essentially become multipliers on your baseline level of calories needed for basic functions.
+So there is going to be some inherent error in these macro calculators.
+Many sites resort to using more simple descriptors like “sedentary” or “very-active” that essentially become multipliers on your baseline level of calories needed for basic functions.

 It is worth noting that the calculators are often not wildly off (assuming accurate inputs), but you can do better.

-Your Baseline Caloric Intake
+How to Determine Your Baseline Caloric Intake

-How?
 Record what you eat for 5-7 days.
 I’d recommend a stretch long enough that you include days with those dietary indiscretions and natural fluctuation in activity.
 For example, I tracked 7 days to include a full weekend when my diet isn’t as regimented and activity is reduced.
 Yes, you can do this for a shorter period of time, but a week is more likely to give you a realistic number.
 Ideally, you just eat “naturally” during this week not trying to do anything different.

-This may seem more work than just using a calculator and getting an immediate answer.
+This may seem more work than just using macro calculators and getting an immediate answer.
 It is in the short-term, but the return on investment is that you will end up with numbers that are more meaningful to you.
 It already takes into account ALL of the factors above because you are the living example of them.
 Why leave it up to an online calculator when you have real data?
 This also means your starting point is likely more realistic, which will make the whole thing more sustainable.

 You can just track calories, but apps like MyFitnessPal make it easy enough to get your macros as well.
 Here is my data for a week: